 July 2020 | Amazon Buy Box Non-Rotation

 Just recently, the Seller Snap community informed us that they noticed that Amazon appeared not to be rotating the Buy Box.
-That being observed, we assumed that Amazon potentially made some changes to their algorithm, similar to the aforementioned instances.
+That being observed, we assumed that another Amazon Buy Box algorithm change has been made, similar to the aforementioned instances.

 Buy Box rotation is a critical mechanism involved in awarding third-party sellers a spot on Amazon’s product detail page to showcase their price offer for a certain product.
 Such a mechanism operates when multiple FBA sellers are presenting relevant offers that are reasonable and competitive at the same time.

 Our separate website post highlights a more extensive discussion about this particular concern on Amazon Buy Box rotation.

 The first six months of 2020 have been a challenging phase for all of us.
 However, we managed to adapt and continue to move forward as a global community amidst the COVID-19 pandemic.

 In the context of eCommerce and Amazon enterprise, system issues were observed and adjustments were executed to serve as temporary improvements to the sudden influx of online activity and demand of consumers.

 The issues outlined above might not be the last of the many changes Amazon would implement during 2020.
 Despite the uncertainty, Seller Snap continues to assure our customers that whatever abrupt changes Amazon would make, our team will go above and beyond to investigate the concern and apply necessary workarounds until a complete solution is delivered.

 By the way, before you go.
 I’d like to thank you for reading up to here.

 And just a friendly reminder that what you just read is purely based on the observation and experience of myself, our team here at Seller Snap and the growing Seller Snap community throughout 2020.
 This is more of an opinion, rather than matter of fact.